j4M0Fj1MMy/j4M0Fj1MMy.github.io/_projects/4_project.md

 ---
 layout: page
 title: Hassle-free API Helper
-description: Your friend that collects data on behalf of you.
+description: Your friend that collects data on behalf of you
 img: assets/img/api_demo/3.png
 importance: 3
 category: project